So, you’re looking for a Chromebook with a backlit keyboard.

 The Flip 2 has been one of the most-anticipated laptops in the Chromebook world following after the original Flip’s success.

 I wrote plenty more about this that you can read about here if you’re interested.
+This is one of the proven models that’s earned its place on the market.

 2. HP Chromebook 13 G1 Pro